There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

 Without known causes and an enormous variation in severity, every life insurance company will look at Crohn’s on a case by case basis.

 Earlier we said the best to hope for was a Preferred rating.
 This is extremely rare.
 It’s more sensible to hope for a Standard rating.
 Yet there are some standard guidelines that can help you along.

 If less than 6 months have passed since diagnoses, most life insurance companies will postpone the application.
 There just isn’t enough medical history for the underwriter to make an informed assessment of your health.

 The best-case scenario is if more than 10 years have passed since any single episode or diagnosis.
 If this applies to you, then you should not have a rating.
 In case a company does try to charge you a table rating for this, just apply somewhere else.
 Don’t waste your time or money on them.

 You should also expect a Standard health class if it’s been 3 years since your diagnosis and any Crohn’s symptoms.
 Many companies add a caveat to this of no hospitalizations, no surgery recommendation, and no corticosteroids.

 From there much of your rating will depend on your age.
 If you are older than 45, you will have a less severe rating than if you are younger.
 This is one of the rare circumstances in life insurance where it’s better to be older.

 With one episode more than 6 months past, a light table rating will apply.
 It will probably be one degree less if you are over 45.

-If you've had a couple severe episodes in the past few years you are looking at a strong table rating.
+If you’ve had a couple of severe episodes in the past few years you are looking at a strong table rating.
 Finally, daily corticosteroid use will add an additional table rating.
 Take the category that has the closest resemblance to your situation, then assume an additional 25%.

-The worst case scenario is a decline.
+The worst-case scenario is a decline.
 We virtually only see this in cases with sclerosing cholangitis or dysplasia.
 A guaranteed issue policy might be the necessary option in this scenario.